Chunkys0up7/AttemptTwoPractioner/docs/DEVLOG.md

 - Updated docs/API.md: All user IDs are now UUIDs; all endpoint, schema, and error code documentation is up to date and matches the current codebase.
 - Checklist and documentation are now fully up to date per project instructions.
 - Next: Continue Phase 4, focusing on any remaining documentation improvements and backup procedures.

+## [2024-06-07] Phase 1 Completion
+- All core services and routes (data visualization, code validation, code formatting) are now implemented or stubbed.
+- Updated docs/RECOVERY_CHECKLIST.md to reflect completion of all Phase 1 items.
+- Project is now ready to focus on final documentation and backup tasks (Phase 4).